Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 20,073

-Reclamation WaterSMART Funding Categories: WEEG, 2021
+Reclamation WaterSMART Funding Opportunities: WEEG (2021)

-Complemented Project Type: Canal piping
+Complemented Project Type: canal piping

 The Helena Valley Irrigation District in Lewis and Clark County, Montana is using one Reclamation WaterSMART Program grant in the Water and Energy Efficiency Grant category to convert 3 miles of earthen canal to pipeline.
 This project estimates saving 1,550 to 1,650 acre-feet per year of water normally lost to seepage, however only half the project is feasible under current inflation rates.
 If the project is implemented, it will reduce the need to withdraw water from Prickly Pear Creek or Lake Helena.
 With additional NRCS assistance, Water Management Entities will be able to convert 8,700 linear feet of pipeline.
 In addition to the water saving and drought resilience benefits, EQIP funding may reduce nutrients transported to surface water from cropland and improve crop productivity and health.